MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding

-To achieve more accurate and direct localization of the target object at a global scale, we introduce an open-set object detection model.
-As shown in lower part of \autoref{fig:two_subfig_vertical}, sliding-window detection results effectively identify the target object's location.
-By combining the detection results with semantic similarity scores, MRD amplifies the scores of patches that contain the target object while suppressing false-positive patches that also exhibit high semantic similarity.
-This integration facilitates a more efficient and accurate patch retrieval process in subsequent searching.
+For the \textit{Open-vocabulary Detector Enhancement} module, we introduce an open-vocabulary object detection model to achieve more accurate and direct localization of the target object at the global scale.
+As shown in the lower part of Fig.~\ref{fig:visual_modules}, the sliding-window detection results can effectively identify the location of the target object.
+By combining the detection results with the semantic similarity scores, our method amplifies the scores of the crops containing the target object, while suppressing the interference of false-positive crops with high semantic similarity and irrelevant background information.